Queen's Guide: Residential experience

 The participant should attend a residential event lasting three days (two nights) where the majority of the other attendees are unknown to the participant.
 This event can be run by Girlguiding UK or another agency.

 Completion

-On completion the participant is presented with a silver brooch, and a certificate signed by The Queen.
+On completion the participant is presented with a silver brooch, and a certificate signed by The King.
 The participant usually has a presentation and celebration in her local area, but national celebration are held occasionally in London.
 All Queen's Guides who have recently completed the award are invited.
-The presentation is usually performed by the Association President the Duchess of Edinburgh, although the Chief Guide Gill Slocombe has also officiated at presentation events.
+The presentation is usually performed by the Association President the Duchess of Edinburgh, although the Chief Guide has also officiated at presentation events.